Beanzsigma/Nova/README.md

 - Uses Python, which creates slow response times, unlike other languages such as Rust.
 Also, your internet speed and system specs play a big factor in speeds.

 ## Current status of NOVA
 ### Nova is still currently in development.
-I plan to imrpove the vision, context awareness, and overall reliability in the future.
+I plan to improve the vision, context awareness, and overall reliability in the future.

 ## Why I built NOVA.
 ### Most desktops assistants can only answer questions or run simple commands, but I wanted to build something that can actually interact with a computer, understand context, and then carry out tasks.